-This section evaluates the performance of the proposed adaptive T2FNN control strategy on the intercontinental teleoperation setup, Figure 7.
-The main focus of this study is to experimentally assess and compare the performance of the proposed control method in this paper and those of [53] and [54] under a realistic teleoperation configuration.
+This section evaluates the performance of the proposed adaptive T2FNN control strategy on the intercontinental teleoperation setup, Fig. 7.
+The main focus of this article is to experimentally assess and compare the performance of the proposed control method in this article and those of [53] and [54] under a realistic teleoperation configuration.
 To this end, the master device is located in Australia while the slave robot is a full-scale SimMechanics model of the UR5 manipulator in Scotland.
 This model is developed based on the dynamical parameters and features reported by the manufacturer and previously developed in [73].
 Moreover, the learning parameters $\alpha_i$ are identically considered as $10^{-4}$ for both the master and slave controllers.
-However, the adaptive learning rates $\gamma_i$ are shown in Figure 14.
-The communication between the master and slave sites are established through the Internet.
-Delays between the two sites of the teleoperation has been experimentally measured and the average experiences are depicted in Figure 8.
-Figure 8a illustrates the average of experienced delay through the forward channel and mean and standard deviation values of its distribution is also shown.
-Figure 8b presents the same information for the backward channel.
+However, the adaptive learning rates $\gamma_i$ are shown in Fig. 14.
+The communication between the master and slave sites is established through the Internet.
+Delays between the two sites of the teleoperation has been experimentally measured and the average experiences are depicted in Fig. 8.
+Fig. 8(a) illustrates the average of experienced delay through the forward channel and mean and standard deviation values of its distribution are also shown.
+Fig. 8(b) presents the same information for the backward channel.